 Creative Ways to Use Up Eel Sauce:

 Need ways to use up eel sauce recipes?
-You can make so many Asian recipes with eel sauce so, don’t think it’s only for eel or sushi sauce!
+You can make so many Asian recipes with eel sauce, so don’t think it’s only for eel or as sushi sauce!
 It’s excellent for marinating poultry, meat, and fish!
 Use it to enhance soups, drizzle it over roasted vegetables, or dip and glaze sushi rolls with it!
 Here are some ideas;

-• Marinade and bake chicken wings in it
+• Marinate and bake chicken wings in it.

 FAQ